Zum Inhalt

 The translated label name of the property to be added.
 Every property (Propert Name) which requires a label id field also requires the label name field to not be blank.
 See Label Id Field to find an example of how to redact label name translations.

-The properties (Property Name) which require the label name field to not be blank are: metadata.
+The properties (Property Name) which require the label name field to not be blank are:

 Value Field